Last updated : April 21, 2025

-Some over-the-counter medications can cause false positive drug tests too.
-Cold medications with codeine have triggered false positive results for morphine.
+OTC medications that may cause false positive drug tests include cold medications with codeine.
+They can trigger false positive results for morphine.
 Even Ibuprofen taken in any form can sometimes cause false positive marijuana use.

 What are cut-off levels?

-Laboratories that process drug tests for the DOT must be certified by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-These laboratories follow DOT-mandated guidelines defining the amounts of drugs in your system that trigger a positive result for a specific drug.
-Therefore, if the level has a lower metabolite count than the level set, the test is negative.
+Laboratories that process drug tests for the DOT are certified by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+These laboratories follow DOT-mandated guidelines as to setting the amounts of drugs found in the test sample that trigger a positive result for a specific drug.
+If the level has a lower metabolite count than the level set, the test is negative.
 This eliminates the chance that trace amounts in the body, such as those caused by poppy seeds or ibuprofen, don’t cause false positive drug test results.

-A specific drug test panel is added to create the requested drug test.
-While free to test for any drug, many employers of the general workforce use the DOT drug test as an example to go by and test for the same drugs.
+Specific drug test panels are added to create the requested drug test.
+While free to test for any drug, many employers of the general workforce use the DOT drug test as the basis for their company test.

 - Amphetamines and methamphetamines